agsb/toki-pona-pi/README.md

 ## Toki Pona

-The Toki Pona (TP) conlang is minimal both in the vocabulary (with only 14 letters and 124 lemmas) and in the (about) 10 syntax rules.
+The Toki Pona (TP) conlang is minimal both in the vocabulary, with only 14 letters and 124 lemmas, and about 10 syntax rules.

 The language have glyphs for each word and each word refer to a concept and multiple meanings.